petercl8/FlexCNN_for_Medical_Physics/prompts.md

 Prompt 3:

 Great question.
 Even though the dataloader currently returns the unscaled sinogram and images, I don't believe these are currently used in the code.
 If you could varify this, I would appreciate it.
 If they are not, then we could simplify things and only return four total tensors.
 The activity map and reconstructions are all the same size but I would like to the code to take into account situations where they aren't.
 They can all be scaled to be the same size in the dataloader.

+Prompt 4:
+Yes, exactly.
+And let's also change the nomenclature.
+I'm thinking something like act_map_scaled.
+Some functions will need to be updated

+Prompt 5:
+That sounds good.
+We'll also need to update the metrics code.
+Could you look through this code (#file:metrics_wrappers.py , maybe #metrics.py) and propose changes?

+Prompt 6:
+I like the new function signature and logic flow inside the function.
+However, let's use generic names like Recon1/Recon2.
+Let's change the return signature accordingly (generic names) and update run_SUP().
+Recon paths can go in the paths dict.